optimacros/ui-kit-core/src/components/Menu/readme.md

 | `title`      | `String` or `Node` | -       | Sub menu's title.                                       |
 | `disabled`   | `Boolean`          | `false` | If `true`, component will be disabled.                  |

-Ui-kit use rc-menu library for SubMenu.
+Ui-kit using rc-menu library for SubMenu.
 Other props can be viewed at the [link](https://react-component.github.io/menu/)
 ___